Try … Catch … Finally

 Clause that has a more intelligent exception selection strategy among

-definitions, where it also consider the delta in
+multiple onException definitions, where it also consider the delta in

 the exception hierarchy to select the best definition.

-A third feature is that you can attach a onWhen
+A third feature is that you can attach a onWhen predicate to signal if

 the catch should trigger or not at runtime.

-And to simulate rethrowing an exception from a doCatch
+And to simulate rethrowing an exception from a doCatch you should

-predicate.
-If its evaluated to false
+use the handled predicate.
+If its evaluated to false Camel will

 reattach the exception on the Exchange.